Who Is My Support in Times of Life and Death?

 At that time, they were so flustered that they forgot that I was also a patient.
 After they left, I quickly prayed to God, “O God!
 Now there is no one to take care of me.
 Whether I will relapse is in Your hands.
 I can only depend on You.
 And I’m willing to entrust my daughter’s illness into Your hands.”
 After the prayer, I calmed down slowly, but I was still worried about my daughter’s condition, so I couldn’t sleep.
 I had no choice but to call out to God, and then I remembered God’s words, “Who is able to protect themselves?
 Are people able to provide for themselves?
 Who are the strong ones in life?
 Who is able to leave Me and live on their own?”
 From God’s words, I understood that everything in our lives is dominated by God.
 In the past, I always thought that we could only rely on family in a crisis.
 However, when I was very ill, and was on the brink of death, my family was not beside me and no one could save me.
 But after I called out to God, God protected me secretly all the while.
 Even though my younger daughter returned to look after me, she also unexpectedly fell ill.
 As a result, not only did she fail to take care of me, but she also needed to be taken care of.
 Not until then did I truly experience that only God was my support, and that we human beings can’t even control ourselves, much less can we control others.
 Thinking of this, I prayed to God in my heart, “God!
 I’m willing to entrust my illness into Your hands.
 How my condition will develop is ruled over and arranged by You.
 I’m willing to obey You.
 My daughter’s illness is also in Your hands, so my anxiety about her is in vain.
 I’m willing to entrust everything to You.”
 After this prayer, I no longer felt so anxious.
 That morning, my younger daughter phoned me to tell me that she’d got better.
 That afternoon she was discharged from hospital.

 Over the next few days, my condition took a turn for the better and I could gradually take care of myself.
 On the fifth day after I came back home, my daughter was rather worried about my health, so she took me back to the hospital.
 After examining me, the doctor told me, “You have made a remarkable recovery.
 Just stay here for a few days, then you can be discharged.”
 A woman patient in the same ward said to me admiringly, “When I came to the hospital, I was just a little nauseated.
 And now I can’t get out of bed.
 Whereas you were sent here in an ambulance and now you are making such good progress toward recovery that you can get out of bed and walk by yourself.
 You don’t look like a patient at all.
 It’s really a marvel!”
 Another patient also said, “In our village, there were two persons suffering from the same illness as you.
 One ended up having Alzheimer’s and the other never revived from a coma after several days.
 So you are very lucky.”
 Hearing these words, I smiled and thanked God in my heart.
 I then thought of God’s words, “Who of the whole of mankind is not cared for in the eyes of the Almighty?
 Who does not live in the midst of the Almighty’s predestination?
-Whose birth and death come from their own choices?”
+Does man’s life and death happen by his own choice?”
 God’s words made me understand that people’s lives, deaths, good fortune and misfortune are all in His hands.
 Logically speaking, I shouldn’t have survived the illness, but when I called out to God, God protected me through it.
 It wasn’t because of my good luck, but was because of God’s protection and love for me.

-After I left the hospital, my family still worried about my condition, so they took me to have a check-up in a hospital specializing in apoplexy.
+After I left the hospital, my family was still worried about my condition, so they took me to have a check-up in a hospital specializing in apoplexy.
 After checking my case history and my original diagnosis, the attending doctor looked at me in astonishment and said, “You’re really fortunate!
 Many people can’t speak clearly or walk normally after having a stroke.
 But you have recovered well, and there are no after-effects.”
 Hearing this, I thanked God’s love from my heart again.

 Afterward, my daughter said to me many times, “The day you got ill it seemed that you were dying, and I was so scared and didn’t know what to do.
 We sent you to the township hospital, but when the doctors saw you in a coma, they said that your condition was too serious and refused to treat you.
 They told us to call an ambulance to take you to the county hospital for emergency treatment.
 After we got to the county hospital, the doctor examined you and said you had a cerebral thrombosis and had the symptoms of a stroke.
 Who would have thought that you would recover so quickly?
 It’s really a marvel!”
 I told her, “All these were God’s wonderful deeds.
 If I had not relied on Almighty God, maybe I’d be dead.
 It was Almighty God who allowed me to survive.”